One morning, in my 32nd year of life, I woke up.

 I would love to hear from you!
 Please touch base and let me know something about you.
 Maybe your favorite kind of cookie!!

-However I can help, I am here to serve.
+However I can help, I am here to help.

 Feeling worthless and empty?